pandeysudip/credit-risk/README.md

 ## Data cleaning
 After downloading the data, I needed to clean it up so that it was usable for our model.
 I made the following changes using pandas:

-* Parsed numeric data out of salary
-* Removed rows without salary
+* Removed rows with nan values
-* Parsed rating out of company text
-* Made a new column for company state
-* Added a column for if the job was at the company’s headquarters
-* Transformed founded date into age of company
-* Made columns for if different skills were listed in the job description:
+* Concanated all the four quatar data in one using pd.concat
+* Selected only important columns
+* Converted interest rate to numerical
+* Converted the target column values to low_risk and high_risk based on their values
+* Selected only low risk and high risk rows
+* Created  and saved under-sampling data for modeling
+* Created  and saved over-sampling data for modeling
+* Performed similar operation for test data also

 ## Under Sampling and Over Sampling
 In the original dataset, only 2.2% of loans are categorized as high risk.
 To get a truly accurate model, special techniques were used on imbalanced data.